kmlprtsng/node-react-fullstack/server/readme.md

 Recurly is a service that allows recurring i.e. monthly subscriptions.
 It as a charge an no free tier.
 It is built on top of Stripe so we can still use that.

 ## 90. Exploring the Stripe API
+Strip has many flows.
+We want to create API key.
+We are going to use `stripe checkout` library to make use of strip library and we are going to use `stripe checkout react`.

+`npm install --save react-stripe-checkout`

+## 91. Stripe Api Keys
+Add stripe keys to dev.js and heroku env variables.